leftwm/leftwm/README.md

 List of LeftWM dependencies:

-- xorg (libxinerama, xrandr, xorg-server)
+- xorg (runtime, build):(specifically libx11, xrandr, xorg-server, libxinerama)
-- bash
+- sh (ruuntime): any posix-compliant shell for starting up and down files
-- rust
+- rust (build): >= 1.52.0
+- bash (optional): Most of the themes available use bash, though the scrips maybe converted to any posix-compliant shell

 List of common dependencies for themes: